Mbalsss/Time-Tracker-App/README.md

 Add login functionality with user-specific time logs

--Task categories, filtering, and sorting
+Task categories, filtering, and sorting

--Improved responsiveness for all devices
+Improved responsiveness for all devices

--Unit and integration tests for reliability
+Unit and integration tests for reliability